Masterclass Instructors and staff for the 2025 Treasure Coast Summer Band Camp include:

 Emily Roberts-Asbeck

-Emily Roberts-Asbeck is completing her fifth year as Director of Bands at Stuart Middle School.
+Emily Roberts-Asbeck is completing her sixth year as Director of Bands at Stuart Middle School.
 Under her leadership, the SMS bands have performed at over 20 venues annually, received high ratings at district jazz and concert assessments, and contributed to the development of lifelong music-makers.
 She maintains an active performance schedule as a clarinetist and is the private instructor for a studio of clarinet and saxophone students.

 Originally from Carmel, Indiana, Mrs. Roberts-Asbeck attended Michigan State University, where she participated in numerous concert ensembles, chamber groups, pit orchestras, and the Spartan Marching Band.
 She most treasures her participation with the Musical Memories residency, a semester-long concert series designed to engage with memory care patients.